thassan66/thassan66/README.md

 - 📫 How to reach me ...
 - 💬 Ask me about: tech and a little bit about investments.

-⚡ Technologies: JAVA, Spring, Angular, SQL
+⚡ Technologies: JAVA, Spring, Angular, Microservices, REST APIs, SQL/NoSQL

 <!---